JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/matrix/shear_matrix.rst

 Outputs
 -------

-- **Matrix** - A transformation matrix that carry the shearing information.
+- **Matrix** - A transformation matrix that contains the shearing information.

 Advanced Node Settings
 ----------------------